-The motors for your fan may be going out, either the condenser fan or evaporator fan.
-The condenser fan going out will slow the amount of heat being rejected and the evaporator will slow the amount of heat being absorbed to be removed by the condenser.
+One of the motors for your air conditioners fans may be going out or maybe even both, one is located at the condenser coil and the other at the evaporator coil.
+The fan at the condenser going out will slow the amount of heat being removed from your home and the fan at your evaporator will slow the amount of heat being absorbed to be removed by the condenser.
 PSC fans will definitely wear out, they are cheap in design and are not durable.
-The ECM motors are newer and deliver a constant torque so that they constantly deliver the same amount of air.
-You might have a PSC motor that is beginning to go out or your fan motor is just flat out going out.
+The ECM motors are a newer technology and deliver a constant torque so they deliver a consistent amount of air and can possibly be going out.

 6.)
 Low Freon

 Your system needs freon in order to remove heat from your home and cool it down.
-It needs to remove heat because that’s how things are made cooler, heat is removed, things are never really made “cold”.
+It needs to remove heat because that’s how things are made cooler, heat is removed.
 So when running low on freon your system is beginning to lose its ability to remove heat.
 If your just noticing that some of the rooms are getting hotter, a freon leak may have recently began and you should contact a professional like us.
 Don’t wait too long, when your system is out of freon or you won’t have any cool air at all!